BlvckBytes/docs-component-markup/docs/expression_syntax.md

 ## Concatenation Operator

-Due to this syntax being dynamically typed, the addition-operator (`l-me: +`) cannot reliably be overloaded to concatenate values back-to-back into a resulting string; thus, the ampersand (`l-me: &`) is used to denote this intent.
+Due to this syntax being dynamically typed, the addition-operator (`+`) cannot reliably be overloaded to concatenate values back-to-back into a resulting string; thus, the ampersand (`&`) is used to denote this intent.

 Assuming that `l-me: a` holds `l-me: 'Hello'` and `l-me: b` holds `l-me: 'World'`, the expression